Germany: Brandenburg election brings relief for ruling SPD – DW – 09/23/2024

 If "antidemocratic parties " achieved such results, then it was a day "on which no democrat can simply celebrate," as Green party co-leader Ricarda Lang said on Sunday evening.

 The AfD, of course, viewed things differently.
 "We are extremely satisfied with the results," party co-leader Alice Weidel said.
-The AfD has become the strongest political force in Germany's east, with the regional election in Brandenburg only one step along its path.
+The AfD has become the strongest political force in eastern Germany, with the regional election in Brandenburg only one step along its path.

 Crushing defeats for the Greens and Free Democrats

-For the left-wing environmentalist Greens and the business-oriented Free Democrats (FDP), who form the federal coalition government in Berlin together with the Social Demoracts (SPD), it was their third crushing defeat in a row.
+For the left-wing environmentalist Greens and the neoliberal Free Democrats (FDP), who form the federal coalition government in Berlin together with the Social Democrats (SPD), it was their third crushing defeat in a row.
 Both parties failed to reach the 5% threshold to enter the Brandenburg state parliament.

 "The people feel like they are not being heard," said Ricarda Lang, adding that "we Greens at the federal and state levels need to get closer to the realities of life for people in the east."